24 January 2017

 Ultimately, though it’s important to just keep everything in perspective.
 And to remember how blessed we are that we get to experience all this with our favourite person at our side.

 What did you think?
-Are you travelling long term as a couple?
+Do you travel as a couple?
 If so, do you have any recommendations to share?
 Or maybe you’re planning on travelling soon?
 Either way, we’d love to hear from you so please add your comments below.

 PIN IT FOR LATER